itisphxjupiter/school-notes-backup/README.md

 # school-notes
-# my school notes lol
+this is where i put all of my school notes for my classes